tuzig/www.terminal7.dev/content/posts/typescript_vite_n_vitest.md

 with tags to load the generated assets.

-I found the build process to be more rigid and code that was working fine with `vite` failed `vite build`.
+I found the build process to be more rigid and code that was working fine with `vite`, failed `vite build`.
 I had an issue with the TOML pacakge Terminal7 uses to parse the configuration.
 It was written for node only and has access to `global` which only works in nodejs.

-So I replaced the TOML package with a more popular & active one `@ltd/j-toml` This packaged required another tweak in the config. j-toml uses BigInt which are not available on older platforms.
+So I replaced the TOML package with a more popular & active one `@ltd/j-toml` This package required another tweak in the config. j-toml uses BigInt which are not available on older platforms.
 Terminal7 is not for legacy platforms so I added a key to vite config: